 Several standalone filters in Lunt products meet this criteria as a single unit.
 However, Lunt sets double and sometime triple standards for this requirement so that in the unlikely event one filter fails, the user will still be protected.

 Energy Rejection Filter – The filtering of a Lunt system starts with a “true” energy rejection filter at the front of the system.
 This filter is unique to Lunt, and blocks both dangerous UV and IR.
 On smaller telescopes the ER filter is seen as a red looking filter installed at a slight angle (to remove internal ghosting).
 This is either installed at the front of the scope or just inside the main objective.
 On larger aperture telescopes, Lunt puts an additional IR blocking filter onto the front surface of the main objective.
 This will remove all heat load from the internal parts.
 Even on these large aperture systems we still provide the secondary red ERF just inside the objective.

 Etalon – The next “filter” in the system is actually the etalon.
-While the etalon was not designed as a safety filter.
-However it does have a very high reflective surface that rejects most UV (T).
-Significant, this would reject the majority of all IR if no prior IR filters were present.
+The etalon was not designed as a safety filter however, it does have a very highly reflective surface that rejects most UV (T).
+Significantly, this would reject the majority of all IR if no prior IR filters were present.

 BG Filter – The third filter is the Schott-designed BG (Blue Glass) filter.
 This filter is also created to absorb any residual IR.

 Long Wave Pass Filter – The next filter is commonly called the diagonal “mirror”, however, it is not a mirror at all.
 Inside the diagonal is a Long Wave Pass filter.
 To begin with, it is designed to reflect a specific percentage of the 656nm wavelength.
 It sits at a 90 degrees angle and pass thru IR into the backing plate.